oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 ### Get list of unregistered VM/Template

-The user can get a list of all the unregistered VMs or unregistered Templates by adding the prefix ";unregistered" after the vms/Templates, in the Storage Domain.
+The user can get a list of all the unregistered VMs or unregistered Templates by adding the prefix `;unregistered` after the VMs/Templates in the Storage Domain.
-For example to get all the unregistered VMs in the Storage Domain fa38172b-baae-4ca3-b949-95619c01ca31 the URL will be :
+For example, to get all the unregistered VMs in the Storage Domain `fa38172b-baae-4ca3-b949-95619c01ca31` the URL will be:

 http://localhost:8080/ovirt-engine/api/storagedomains/fa38172b-baae-4ca3-b949-95619c01ca31/vms;unregistered